Ohiole/Newsletter-signup/README.md

-# Frontend Mentor - Interactive card details form solution
+# Frontend Mentor - Newsletter sign up with success message main solution

-This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
+This is a solution to the [Newsletter sign up with success message main on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents